elehcimd/stratosphere/README.md

 See [Extending Stratosphere](/docs/extend.md).

 ## Additional Information

-* Potential Next steps
-* Limitations
+* Potential Next steps: Cleanup code, fix errors on linkedin extractor, make application easier to install, trying to drop dependency from Docker.

+* Limitations: it requires to install Docker, could be easier.
+Due to its nature (passive scraping), **stratosphere** is now scraping as a bot, but it only collects information the user already retrieved during her manual usage.

 * Architecture Decisions

-The project uses UUIDs to identify entities (e.g. user, search result) and relationships between entities.
+  - The project uses UUIDs to identify entities (e.g. user, search result) and relationships between entities.

-If an entity is encountered several times, potentially on different web pages, a stable UUID lets us consolidate the knowledge in a unifying entity, merging the different data points.
+  - If an entity is encountered several times, potentially on different web pages, a stable UUID lets us consolidate the knowledge in a unifying entity, merging the different data points.

-The process of generating UUIDs for entities was thus designed to be solid and robust.
+  - The process of generating UUIDs for entities was thus designed to be solid and robust.

+  - Different users can merge their knowledge graphs easily thanks to UUIDs, unifying the work of many OSINT researchers.

-Further details on architecture can be found in [System Architecture](/docs/architecture.md).
+  - Further details on architecture can be found in [System Architecture](/docs/architecture.md).